Zetabite/salbot/README.md

 lets you use !server to see the status of 2b2t.org

 ### tosbot.py
-adds !tos and !dgl commands from tos.json / dgl.json
+adds !tos and !dgl commands from tos.json and dgl.json

 ### user_info.py
 shows user info such as account creation date, server join date, voice channels, user id, etc.

+### maze.py
+Randomly says 'fuck you' to maze - because yes tbh